kellogbeats-hash/carball-rating-system/docs/en/README.md

-# 🚗 MTA CarBall Rating System - Complete Scoring Engine
+# MTA CarBall Rating System - Complete Scoring Engine

-## 📌 About This Document
+## About This Document

-This document provides a **complete, transparent explanation** of the CarBall player rating system used on the FFS Gaming MTA San Andreas server.
+This document provides a **complete and transparent explanation** of the CarBall player rating system.

-**Purpose:** To fully disclose how player ratings are calculated.
-Anyone can examine, understand, and implement this system in their own server.
+**Purpose:** A full explanation of how player ratings are calculated.

-> **Note:** This is a documentation of the calculation engine, not a runnable software project.
-The logic is explained in detail so everyone can verify and understand the system.
+> **Note:** This is not an executable software project, but rather documentation for the computing engine.
+The logic is explained in detail so that anyone can verify and understand the system.

 ---

-## 🎯 SYSTEM OVERVIEW
+## SYSTEM OVERVIEW

 ### The Core Formula